 Since 2013, research in quantum experimentation has progressed such that quantum computing and applications of the principles that guide quantum researchers are ever closer and influential in twenty-first century contemporary life.

 At the launch of this project, in 2013-2014, migration was already a complex political and social issue, one that took on a deeper role as a symptom and a strategy for the creation of new populations of vulnerable peoples around the world.
-In 2017, migration is the front topic in national and international policy, identity, human rights, technology, and security discourses; issues of migration is implicated in most every sector of life.
+In 2016 onward, migration is THE front line topic in national and international policy, identity, human rights, technology, and security discourses.
+And now, issues of migration is implicated in most every sector of life.
 The team of Transportation Transformation: Migration, Teleportation, and Railways continues to engage in the varied discourses at the convergence of migration, technology, and transport.

 The follow-up phase of this project is in progress; new resources, narratives, community engagements, and performances on the way.